 Waterloo is a larger medium-sized city located in the state of Iowa.
-With a population of 67,328 people and 25 constituent neighborhoods, Waterloo is the fifth largest community in Iowa.
+With a population of 66,941 people and 24 constituent neighborhoods, Waterloo is the eighth largest community in Iowa.

-The per capita income in Waterloo in 2018 was $27,637, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $110,548 for a family of four.
+The per capita income in Waterloo in 2018 was $29,079, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $116,316 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.

 Waterloo is a very ethnically-diverse city.
 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waterloo include German, Irish, English, Norwegian, and Yugoslavian.
+Important ancestries of people in Waterloo include German, Irish, English, Yugoslavian, and Norwegian.